 If we transform this application into a decentralized application when you log in, the same web application gets rendered, but it calls a smart contract-based API to fetch the information from the blockchain network.
-So the API is replaced by a smart contract interface, and the smart contract will bring the data from the blockchain network, which is its backend.
+So, the API is replaced by a smart contract interface, and the smart contract will bring the data from the blockchain network, which is its back end.

 That blockchain network is not a centralized database; it’s a decentralized network in which the participants of the network (the miners) validate (verify) all the transactions that are happening using the smart contract on the blockchain network.
-So any transaction or action happening on a Twitter-type application that has now been transformed will be a decentralized transaction.
+So, any transaction or action happening on a Twitter-type application that has now been transformed will be a decentralized transaction.

 A Dapp consists of a backing code that runs on a distributed peer-to-peer network.
 It is a software designed to work in the Ethereum network without being controlled by a centralized system, as mentioned, and that is the primary difference: it provides direct interaction between the end-users and the decentralized application providers.

 An application qualifies as a Dapp when it is open-source (its code is on Github), and it uses a public blockchain-based token to run its applications.
 A token acts as fuel for the decentralized application to run.
-Dapp allows the backend code and data to be decentralized, and that is the primary architecture of any Dapp.
+Dapp allows the back end code and data to be decentralized, and that is the primary architecture of any Dapp.

 5. Decentralized Autonomous Organizations (DAOs)

 Here’s how it works.
 People add funds through the DAO because the DAO requires funding in order to execute and make decisions.
 Based on that, each member is given a token that represents that person’s percentage of shares in the DAO.
 Those tokens are used to vote in the DAO, and the proposal status is decided based on the maximum votes.
-Every decision within the organization has to go through this voting process.
+Every decision within the organization must go through this voting process.